nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 > * These instructions only provide a starting point for testers to work on;
 > testers are expected to do more *exploratory* testing.
-> * You can refer to the [User Guide]() for further information regarding the command formats.
+> * You can refer to the [User Guide](https://github.com/AY2021S2-CS2113T-F08-2/tp/blob/master/docs/UserGuide.md) for further information regarding the command formats.

 ### Launching HealthVault

-1. Initial launch of HealthVault
+Initial launch of HealthVault
-    1.1 Download the jar file [here](https://github.com/AY2021S2-CS2113T-FO8-2/tp/releases) and copy into an empty folder.
+    1. Download the jar file [here](https://github.com/AY2021S2-CS2113T-FO8-2/tp/releases) and copy into an empty folder.
-    1.2 Open up a command window to that folder with the jar file.
+    2. Open up a command window to that folder with the jar file.
-    1.3 Run the command `java -jar tp.jar`
+    3. Run the command `java -jar tp.jar`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Expected:** HealthVault will be loaded, and a welcome message will be shown.
 Ensure &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;that the version number in the welcome matches version of the jar file downloaded.

 ### Start Menu

-1. Choose a directory from the Start Menu
+Choose a directory from the Start Menu
     > Ensure that the location that you are trying to access is in the Start Menu or else
     > error message will pop up
     >
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.1 **Test case:** `staff` (where you will be directed to the Staff Menu)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1. **Test case:** `staff` (where you will be directed to the Staff Menu)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Expected:**